-An optimal forager has to choose both which media platforms to visit and how long to spend in those media platforms.
-This problem was famously solved for foraging patches by Charnov's marginal value theorem \cite{Charnov1976Apr}, which we derive here in terms of media platforms.
+An optimal forager now has to choose both which patches to consume and how long to spend in those patches.
+This problem was solved by Charnov's marginal value theorem \cite{Charnov1976Apr}, which we derive here in the context of information items.
 We follow the model and derivation given by Stephens and Krebs \cite{stephenskrebs1986foraging}.
-We characterise each media platform type, $k$, with an expected utility return rate as a function of time spent within the media platform, $g_k(t_k)$.
-We assume that media platforms are encountered randomly with rate $\lambda_{k}$ as Poisson processes.
-The forager's decision is now how long to spend in each media platform type, with a strategy described as $\textbf{t} = [t_1, t_2, ... , t_k]$ ($t_i=0$ meaning the media platform is ignored).
-We can rewrite equation \ref{eqn:holling} as
+We characterise each patch type, $k$, with an expected utility return rate as a function of time spent within the patch, $g_k(t_k)$.
+We assume that patches are encountered randomly with rate $\lambda_k$ as Poisson processes.
+The forager's decision is now how long to spend in each patch type, with a strategy described as $\textbf{t} = [t_1, t_2, ... , t_k]$ ($t_i=0$ meaning the patch is ignored) .
+We can write the expected patch utility rate as